 COVID ANNOUNCEMENT: Due to COVID-19 I am currently seeing all patients via online / telehealth appointments.
 Learn more about online therapy for California residents.

-Is your child struggling and you don’t know what to do?
+Are you struggling and don’t know what to do?

-Children typically experience one or more of these issues throughout their development and establish strategies that they believe produces the best results most easily.
-Over the course of their trial and error approaches, they eventually figure out an apparent solution or resist/accept their circumstances in numerous ways; depending on what they’ve learned from peers, adults, and personal experiences.
+Young adults typically experience one or more of these issues throughout their life and establish strategies that they believe produce the best results most easily.
+As they add, remove and refine strategies from childhood/teenage years, they eventually figure out an apparent solution or resist/accept their circumstances in numerous ways; depending on what they’ve learned from peers, adults, and personal experiences.

-Why Book a Children's Therapy Session with Me?
+Why Book a Young Adult Therapy Session With Me?

-Spencer Chernick, LMFT - ADHD, Couples, Teens, Children - San Diego, CA 92109 I have worked with children and families for the entirety of my career in a variety of circumstances and treatment settings including school, community-based mental health care, and private practice.
-Additionally, I very much remember the trials and tribulations of my youth, as well as how important and devastating things could be.
-I am also well-versed in various types of play therapy that allow sessions to continue to flow; even when talking is difficult.
-I have successfully helped many children and their families process significant events and overcome obstacles through improving self-worth, emotional awareness, emotional expression, problem-solving, and overall perspective of their circumstances and options.
+Spencer Chernick, LMFT - ADHD, Couples, Teens, Children - San Diego, CA 92109 I have worked with young adults (and their families; if desired) all throughout my career in a variety of circumstances and treatment settings including school, community-based mental health care, and private practice.
+Additionally, I very much remember the trials and tribulations of my young adult years, and the pressure and expectations that came with it.
+With my self-esteem-focused approach, I have successfully helped many young adults process significant events and overcome obstacles through improving self-worth, emotional awareness, communication, problem-solving, and overall perspective of their circumstances and options.

-I have always connected with children and found it very easy to interact and have patience with them.
-Not only because I adore them, but because I feel like I understand them in ways many adults don’t.
-To this day, I am affectionately described by those closest to me as “a big kid” and have made the same impression on the hundreds of children I have worked with throughout my career.
-In addition to the many “adult” things I do in my life, I also enjoy music, sports, superheros, video games, adventure, and being silly and playful whenever possible.
-Furthermore, most of the hardships I’ve experienced in my life occurred in my younger years, so I also personally understand what it means to overcome difficult times at a young age.
-I find this creates a very specific and special bubble of trust and safety because, as a result, I am often viewed as an adult they can trust and as a peer with whom they can relax.
-I will use this unique relationship to relate and empathize with their struggles, so that they can feel more confident and better trust approaches that I have found to be effective and helpful.
+I have found that I really connect with young adults.
+Not only because of my positive psychology background and relaxed and friendly approach, but because many of my personal interests align with theirs; including sports, music, video games, movies/tv shows, and experiencing adventure.
+Furthermore, I personally understand what it’s like to try and navigate the transition from high school (which is difficult as it is) and then having it coincide with times of great hardship in my personal life.
+I find this creates a very specific and special bubble of trust and safety because, as a result, I am often viewed as an adult you can trust and as a peer with whom you can relax.
+I will use this unique relationship to relate and empathize with your struggles, so that you can feel more confident and better trust approaches that I have found to be effective and helpful.

-Are you ready to help your child feel better and overcome obstacles?
+Are you ready to feel better and overcome obstacles?

-Contact me today to schedule a free 15 minute phone consultation and see if child therapy is right for your child!
+Contact me today to schedule a free 15 minute phone consultation and see if young adult therapy is right for you!

 MY STANDARD RATE IS $200 PER SESSION (50 MINUTES)